AI Business Feasibility Analysis

 # AI Business Feasibility Analysis: Can You Actually Build This Business?

-According to CB Insights, 19% of startups fail because they get "outcompeted," but a deeper analysis reveals that many of these failures stem from feasibility blind spots: underestimating technical complexity, overestimating operational capacity, or misjudging financial requirements.
+According to CB Insights, 19% of startups fail because they get outcompeted, but a deeper analysis reveals that many of these failures trace back to feasibility blind spots: underestimating technical complexity, overestimating operational capacity, or misjudging financial requirements before committing resources.

 What Is Business Feasibility Analysis?